Visiting Prague in October: A Guide to Fall Travel

 2. Trams

-The tram network in Prague is extensive and offers a scenic way to explore the city.
-Trams operate from early morning until midnight and are a popular mode of transportation for locals and tourists alike.
+Prague’s tram network is extensive and even scenic; there’s a tram to get to almost any corner of the city.
+From early morning till midnight, trams are operating, and they are a great mode of transportation for locals and tourists alike.

 3. Buses

-The bus network complements the metro and tram system, providing access to areas not covered by rail transport.
-Buses run less frequently at night, so it’s best to check the schedule beforehand.
+Metro and tram system are complemented by bus network, as bus network offers access to areas not served by rail transport.
+Although buses run less frequently during the night, it’s best to check the schedule first.

 Conclusion